-This is a guide to the academic opportunities available to help you achieve the overall aims and objectives of the course as listed in Section 3 and the intended learning outcomes in Section 6.
+This is a guide to the academic opportunities available to help you achieve the overall aims and objectives of the course as listed in Section 2 and the intended learning outcomes in Section 6.
 It is also a guide to the assessment methods used to test your achievement of the intended learning outcomes.
 In order to meet the full intended learning outcomes of the course, you will be expected to study independently, participate in class discussions, ask for support in academic skills if required and engage with your personal tutors.

-The Learning, Teaching, and Assessment Strategy (LTAS) delineates the vision of

-Regent's pedagogic approach.
-It serves as the framework to deliver an outstanding learning and teaching experience through a well-connected, future facing, entrepreneurial, cosmopolitan and personalised education whereby you can achieve your full potential.
+The Regent's Learning, Teaching and Assessment Strategy (LTAS) outlines the vision of Regent's pedagogic and assessment approach.
+It strives to provide you with a well-connected, future facing, entrepreneurial, cosmopolitan and personalised education whereby you can achieve your full potential.